musienkoyuriy/ng2-modules-docs/ng2-tooltip-doc.md

 ```
 ### Options <a name="options"></a>

-Options can be passed via data attributes or JavaScript.
+There are certain options which may be passed to tooltip via data attributes or JavaScript.
 For data attributes, append the option name to `data-`, as in `data-animation=""`.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">